jyb612/simZephyrDock/README.md

 ARK Electronics Tracktor Beam

 ## Manual
+First setup according to guide below this entire section, following the tracktor-beam guide The codes explanation (comments) are available for zephyrDock git but this simZephyrDock git doesn't have

-First setup according to guide below, noticing the change in git link (zephyrDock instead of tracktor-beam)
+noticing the change in git link (zephyrDock instead of tracktor-beam)

 To begin testing, launch the SITL simulation and camera by running following command
 ```